Ishappa/JavaProgramming/README.md

-# JavaProgramming Logiacle and basic coding
+# JavaProgramming Logical and basic coding